fowluk/hello-goose/python/README.md

 # Hello Goose - Python

-The python version of the application has few external dependencies and requires no configuration.
+The python version of the application has few external dependencies (packaged in the vendor folder) and requires no configuration.
 Just run `cf push` to use.

-If you are deploying in an environment where the buildpack will not be able to fetch libraries from the cheese shop, then you will have to vendor the dependencies.
-See [the docs](https://docs.cloudfoundry.org/buildpacks/python/index.html#vendoring).